 Start by observing your triggers, the unconscious traits you project outward, and the aspects of yourself you feel guilt or shame about.
 Resist putting a positive or negative label on them, and instead see with a neutral eye.

 Validate these shadow aspects.
-Refrain from judging yourself as you observe these behaviors and instead see that they have a root cause, they arise from the necessary coping mechanisms you had to adopt in the past.
+Refrain from judging yourself as you observe these behaviors and instead see that they have a root cause; they arise as defence mechanisms you had to adopt in the past.

 Shift these aspects out of the unconscious shadow and into conscious awareness.
-Start with small steps bringing your energy back inward when you observe yourself projecting.
-Observe your triggers, give yourself space from others so you aren’t responding unfairly.
+Start with small steps.
+Bring your energy back inward when you notice yourself projecting.
+Observe your triggers, and give yourself space when you are responding unfairly to others.
 Bring the positive aspects you haven’t embraced in yourself to the forefront.

-Looking to the shadow allows us to see what unconscious aspects need our awareness, so we can break the cycle of returning to what’s comfortable but ultimately holds us back.⠀
+Looking to the shadow allows us to see what unconscious aspects need our awareness, so that we can break the cycle of returning to what is comfortable but ultimately holds us back.

-It’s with shadow work that we move into a more intuitive space, where we make decisions that push us forward with ease.
+It’s with shadow work that we can move into a more intuitive space – where we make decisions that push us forward with ease.
 We manifest and operate from our heart space rather than the shadow.⠀